Home

 Home 2

 A second layout focused on saved places & ride stats.
-Out of the box: Favorite Locations on top, GPS Dashboard in the middle, and Trip Info at the bottom.
+Out of the box: Favorite Locations on top, Media Player in the middle, and Trip Info at the bottom.

 Switching Between Homes